mtakahiro/gsf/docs/input.rst

     f(r;\gamma) =  A \exp{\Big({-r^2\over{2\gamma^2}}\Big)}

-The parameters should be stored in the ascii file speficied by ``MORP_FILE``, with the following format;
+The parameters should be stored in the path speficied by ``MORP_FILE``, in the following format (ascii);

 # A gamma alpha

-for both cases (i.e. put an arbitrary number for alpha if Gaussian), where A is a normalization constant.
+for both cases (i.e. put an arbitrary number for alpha if Gaussian).
+A is a normalization constant.